-Research and development expenses increased approximately \$0.4 million in the first quarter of 2003 when compared to the first quarter of 2002.
+Research and development expenses decreased by \$0.4 million in the third quarter of 2003 as compared to the third quarter of 2002 but increased by approximately \$0.7 million for the first nine months of 2003 when compared to the same calendar period of 2002.
 Research and development expenses consist primarily of labor, masks, prototype wafers, third-party design automation software, assembly tooling and qualification expenses.
-The increase in research and development expense was primarily due to increased headcount and related spending due to our acquisition of Cerdelinx and Agere FPGA (see Notes 4 and 5).
+The slight increase in research and development expense for the first nine months of 2003 when compared to the same 2002 calendar period was primarily due to increased headcount and related spending due to our acquisition of Cerdelinx (see Note 4).
 We believe that a continued commitment to research and development is essential in order to maintain product leadership of our existing product families and to provide innovative new product offerings, and therefore we expect to continue to make significant future investments in research and development.